 Couldn't You choose someone who isn't so damaged?
 Someone who has led a cleaner life than I have?
 Someone with a milder temper, more self-control, better role-models, etc.?
-Wouldn't it be easier to use someone less like me and more like YOU?
+Wouldn't it be easier to call someone else into this type of vocation?

 1 Corinthians 12

-As I matured in faith, I found the next two verses just as fruitful as the first:
+As I matured in faith, I found the next two verses to be just as vital as the first:

-As the days after my toughest day in life became years of following the Lord, walking alongside Him every day, hearing His voice...
+As the days after my toughest day melded into many years of following God, walking alongside Him every day, hearing His voice...
 I relied more on these verses.
 I relied on knowing that I will find God when I seek Him with all of my heart.
 Not part of my heart.
 Not just on Sundays.
-Not when it's easy and convenient.
-When I seek God with all of my heart, He reveals Himself to me.
+Not when it's easy and convenient and I totally agree with Him.
+When I seek God with ALL OF MY HEART, He reveals Himself to me.

-My focus shifted from the "newborn" Christian, who just needed love, to learning how to seek His face and find His specific purpose for my life.
-To become all that He desired me to become and to do all that He created me to do.
-Ephesians 2 says:
+My focus shifted from the newborn Christian, who just needed to know she’s loved, to learning how to seek His face and find His specific purpose for my life.
+I wanted to become all that He desired me to become and to do all that He created me to do.

-Yesterday in our worship service, we sang a song by Bethel titled "King of My Heart" and one line of that song seized my attention:
+One of my favorite worship songs is by Bethel titled "King of My Heart".
+As I listened this morning, there was one line that seized my attention:

 You're never gonna let me down

-God spoke to me: "You're never gonna let me down" is a challenge to really pray the audacious prayers that God has whispered into the depths of my heart.
+"You're never gonna let me down" is a challenge to really pray the audacious prayers that God has whispered into the depths of my heart.
 Singing those words is a call to belief.
-Not believing the minimum of what I need to merely survive, but believing the wildest dreams that He's placed in my heart - the calling, the ministry, the gifts that have to grow within me.
+That doesn’t mean believing the minimum of what I need to merely survive, but believing the wildest dreams that He's placed in my heart: the calling, the ministry, the gifts that have to grow within me.

-See, in my prayer life I often fall back to "God, can You just do (this little thing)?"
-"Can You jusssst give me ____?"
+See, in my prayer life I often fall back to "God, can You just do this one little thing?"
+"Can You jusssst give me _______?"
 Just enough.
 Not really anything to thrive on, but just enough to barely maintain a minimal life.
 Sometimes I pray like I don't want to ask for everything He's told me, because if He doesn't come through, He's "letting me down".
-Exactly opposite of the song I belted out yesterday morning.
+Exactly opposite of the song I belted out this morning.